[Travel Bits] Sights, festivals around Korea

 Cultural Night Walk in Jeonju

-Highlights include a moonlight photography competition, a traditional music night, Jeonju traditional opera, a shadow orchestra and night views of Jeonju.
+Highlights include a moonlight photography competition, traditional music, Jeonju traditional opera, a shadow orchestra and night views of Jeonju.

 The event is being held until Sept.13.